An Israeli strike in Beirut kills Hezbollah's spokesman, while a strike in Gaza kills at least 30

-BEIRUT (AP) — A rare Israeli strike in central Beirut killed the chief spokesman for the Hezbollah militant group on Sunday, while an Israeli strike in northern Gaza’s Beit Lahiya killed at least 30 people, the director of a hospital there told The Associated Press.
+BEIRUT (AP) — A rare Israeli strike in central Beirut killed the Hezbollah militant group's chief spokesman on Sunday, while an Israeli strike in northern Gaza 's Beit Lahiya killed at least 30 people, the director of a hospital there told The Associated Press.

-Mohammed Afif, the head of media relations for Hezbollah, was killed in a strike on the Arab socialist Baath party’s office, according to a Hezbollah official who was not authorized to brief reporters and spoke on condition of anonymity.
+Mohammed Afif was killed in a strike on the Arab socialist Baath party's office in Beirut, according to a Hezbollah official who was not authorized to brief reporters and spoke on condition of anonymity.
+Afif had been especially visible after all-out war erupted between Israel and Hezbollah in September.

-It was the latest in targeted killings of senior Hezbollah officials.
-Later on Sunday, another strike in central Beirut hit a computer shop, killing two people and wounding 13, Lebanon's Health Ministry said.
+It was the latest targeted killing of senior Hezbollah officials.
+On Sunday night, another strike in central Beirut hit a computer shop, killing two people and wounding 13, Lebanon's Health Ministry said.
+There was no immediate comment from the Israeli military.

-The strikes occurred as Lebanese officials considered a United States-led cease-fire proposal.
-Israel on Sunday also bombed several buildings in Beirut's southern suburbs, where Hezbollah has long been headquartered, after warning people to evacuate.
+The strikes occurred as Lebanese officials consider a United States-led cease-fire proposal.
+Israel also bombed several buildings in Beirut's southern suburbs, where Hezbollah has long been headquartered, after warning people to evacuate.

 Screams in central Beirut

-Afif had been especially visible after all-out war erupted between Israel and Hezbollah in September and the killing of Hezbollah leader Hassan Nasrallah in an Israeli airstrike.

-There was no Israeli evacuation warning before the strike near a busy intersection in central Beirut.
-An Associated Press photographer at the scene saw four bodies and four wounded people, but there was no official word on the toll.
-People could be seen fleeing.
+There was no Israeli evacuation warning before the strike near a busy intersection in central Beirut that killed Afif.
+An AP photographer there saw four bodies and four wounded people.
 There was no comment from the Israeli military.

-“I was asleep and awoke from the sound of the strike, and people screaming, and cars and gunfire," said Suheil Halabi, a witness.
+“I was asleep and awoke from the sound of the strike, and people screaming, and cars and gunfire," said witness Suheil Halabi.
 "I was startled, honestly.
 This is the first time I experience it so close.”

-After the strike on Sunday night, firefighters struggled to control the blaze in the busy residential neighborhood of Mar Elias.
+After the second strike in central Beirut on Sunday night, firefighters struggled to control the blaze in the busy residential neighborhood of Mar Elias.
 Small explosions could be heard in the shop.
-Bystanders said they heard a second explosion during the strike and a car nearby appeared to be hit.
+Bystanders said they heard a second explosion and a car nearby appeared to be hit.

 Hezbollah has fired dozens of projectiles into Israel daily.
 The attacks have killed at least 76 people, including 31 soldiers, and caused some 60,000 people to flee.
 Israel’s Magen David Adom emergency service said a teenager suffered blast injuries Sunday in Upper Galilee.